lbmonsalve/Xojo-BinaryMessage/README.md

 Run the compiler (bmsgc.exe in windows or use Parser class) with the file name as parameter to create the .rbbas (or .xojo_code) files, add BinaryMessage module with their classes, add the files created with the compiler into a project.
-Now you can use "WriteTo(...)" method of created classes to serialize it into memoryBlock/binaryStream object, then you can send or store the bytes of memoryBlock/binaryStream to anywhere, when you need the data, load into memoryBlock/binaryStream object, create the object with the class created with compiler, use "ReadFrom(...)" to load bytes into instance of the object.
+Now you can use "WriteTo(...)" method serialize class it into memoryBlock/binaryStream object, then you can send or store the bytes of memoryBlock/binaryStream to anywhere, when you need the data, load into memoryBlock/binaryStream object, create the object with the class created with compiler, use "ReadFrom(...)" to load bytes into instance of the object.

-If you have already the class(es) just add "BinaryMessageTag" and/or "BinaryMessageTextEncoding" attrib to properties, set Super to BinaryMessage.Message.
+If you have already the class(es) just add "BinaryMessageTag" and/or "BinaryMessageTextEncoding" attrib to properties.

 ## Message definition